Maintaining Mental Health

-We also test to see if you have undiagnosed food allergies that can cause gut issues as well as brain fog, anxiety, and insomnia.
+We often test to see if you have undiagnosed food allergies that can cause gut issues as well as brain fog, anxiety, and insomnia.

 Through advanced medical research we’ve recently discovered that nutrition plays a huge part in the health of your brain.
 Nutrition is unfortunately not a current part of standard medical school training.
 However, it is a primary focus in functional medicine training.

-We’ve also discovered that deficiencies in key brain nutrients could be to blame for many cognitive issues – which we correct with high-quality, medical grade supplementation and a functional nutrition diet.
+Current medical literature that deficiencies in key brain nutrients could be to blame for many cognitive issues – which can be corrected with high-quality, medical grade supplementation and a functional nutrition diet.

 Only with a deep understanding of the complex interplay between the gut, inflammation, hormonal health and other factors, can a functional medicine-trained practitioner assess the true causes of cognitive decline.

-This protocol is wonderful for your brain, but also benefits your entire body, as we look at your whole system and help you to make the needed changes to get your health back on track.
+This approach is not only healing for your brain, but also benefits your entire body, as we address issues in your body’s systems as a whole and help you to make the needed changes to get your health back on track.

 The earlier cognitive impairments are diagnosed, the sooner you can start addressing them – so feel free to schedule a complimentary phone consultation to see what the best next steps are for you.